Compare State Special Needs Trust Rules (2026)

 You can enroll in ANY state’s ABLE program, but some offer state tax deductions for residents:

-States with tax deductions: Colorado, Illinois, Indiana, Maryland, Michigan, Missouri, Montana, Nebraska, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Virginia
+States with tax deductions: Colorado, Illinois, Indiana, Maryland, Michigan, Missouri, Montana, Nebraska, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Virginia

 No income tax (no deduction applies): Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming